map2u/react-maps/README.md

-A set of geo related modules to use in combination with React and OpenLayers.
+A set of geo related modules forked from react-geo in combination with React and OpenLayers. and I am using CoreUI inteface